 - Chistorra: a pork sausage from Navarra and the Basque Country.
 Also spiced with paprika, but thinner than chorizo.
 Sometimes made with pork and beef.

-- Fuet: a thin, dry cured sausage of pork, seasoned with garlic and pepper and originally from Catalonia.
+- Fuet: a delicious thin, dry cured sausage of pork, seasoned with garlic and pepper and originally from Catalonia.

 - Jamón: Spanish ham is amazing, the best in the world (at least, I think so!)
 So good, it deserves a blog post all to itself!
 Read “how to buy the best jamón in Spain“ here.